XFCE drop-down terminal

 INTRODUCTION

 XFCE is a lightweight desktop environment and to keep it light, I recommend using the XFCE built-in features instead of installing additional apps.
-For example, if you need a drop-down terminal, you do not have to install separate terminal apps such as quake, yakuake, or tilda.
-You can simply enable the drop-down option in the native XFCE terminal.
-This way you will get a lightweight terminal without spending additional resources of your system.
+For example, if you need a drop-down terminal, you do not have to install separate terminal apps such as quake,

 So, let us enable the XFCE drop-down terminal.